 They do not understand what is happening to Job; they do not understand God; they do not even have a firm grasp on their own souls, yet they offer advice on what they assume to be truth.
 Just go away and "let me alone."

 17 What is man, that thou shouldest magnify him? and that thou shouldest set thine heart upon him?
 18 And that thou shouldest visit him every morning, and try him every moment?
 19 How long wilt thou not depart from me, nor let me alone till I swallow down my spittle?
 20 I have sinned; what shall I do unto thee, O thou preserver of men? why hast thou set me as a mark against thee, so that I am a burden to myself?
 21 And why dost thou not pardon my transgression, and take away mine iniquity? for now shall I sleep in the dust; and thou shalt seek me in the morning, but I shall not be.
 Job's questioning of God in these Scriptures is so similar to Psalm 8 to be a coincidence.
 4 What is man that thou art mindful of him? and the son of man, that thou visitest him?
 There is debate about which came first however.
 "Till I swallow down my spittle" is an idiom of the time meaning his throat is dry from speaking his complaint and he needs a short time to moisten his tongue again to continue speaking.
 He cannot understand why God is holding on to Job's iniquity and has not pardoned his "transgression" or sin.
 Job is losing his integrity, and bitterness is creeping into his soul.

 Tomorrow we will hear from Job's friend Bildad.

-An alphabetical list of the names given to our Savior in Scripture: #29 The Holy One of God
+An alphabetic list of the names given to our Savior in Scripture: #40 Minister

 Take my word for nothing; go to the Source and read it for yourself.
 And as always to our Lord and Savior Jesus Christ be all the Glory forever.